MarioSinovcic/Pokematic/README.md

 # Pokematic
 Pokematic is a web application that fosters team collaboration and is designed to be a tool that rewards teams through “gamifying” team achievements.
-As teams complete tasks and gain achievements and milestones, the tool rewards teams with randomly generated Pokemon or Pokemon-based items.
+As teams complete tasks and gain achievements and milestones, the tool rewards teams with randomly generated Pokemon.
 These rewards are added into a collective Pokédex within each team, where members of the team can view their achievements and track the progress of their incoming goals.

+Features that are currently available on Pokematic include:
+- Creating and Joining different teams
+- Kanban-board view of the team's task
+- Creating, tracking and modifying tasks
+- Creating and tracking goals
+- Experience points system for level ups for teams
+- Rewards system revolving around Pokemon collection

 ## Technical Layout